Phenomic Breeding Technician

-Born and raised in Arizona, Eric received a BS with a major of Biological Sciences (Genetics, Cell and Developmental Biology) and a minor in Philosophy from Arizona State University.
-He was employed at a functional genomics lab that worked exclusively on plants, where they grew many of the species they studied.
-This split between cultivating the plants and conducting the corresponding lab work is relevant to the undertakings that TLI participates in.
+Born and raised in Arizona, Eric now lives in Salina.
+He received a BS with a major of Biological Sciences (Genetics, Cell and Developmental Biology) and a minor in Philosophy from Arizona State University.
+He was employed at a functional genomics lab that worked exclusively on plants, where they grew many of the species they studied, similar to the work of TLI.
+He also worked in a conservation corps based in Flagstaff, AZ, where they conserved and restored many of the ecosystems in parks and nature areas.
+He says this is relevant to some of the underlying goals of TLI and most of his important education happened/s with the people he knows and experiences outside of a classroom.

 What drew you to work at TLI?